Vision of the Future

 Lyndon students are academically sound and well rounded students.
 They have the opportunity to achieve a great SAT score or ACT scores and have fantastic grades in honors and AP classes.
 They can communicate in multiple languages.
 They are team players, leaders and good citizens.

 In the last nine years, Lyndon has added a grade each year.
 Next year the inaugural class will move on to 9th grade.
 This method of growth provides a high level of quality control and a smooth implementation process.
 The curriculum already exists for each grade through 12th grade, and classroom space exists for further growth.

 The administration and the parents of the inaugural class work together annually to meet the coming demands of the upper school students.
 It is important to provide an environment that encourages the development of the whole person as we move forward.
 Academics, athletics, extra-curricular activities, and student life are extremely important.
 Each year programs are added and enhanced to facilitate the end goal and the demands of the future student.

 We welcome you to talk to our parents about our future plans and their experiences thus far as their children move closer and closer to upper school.

 You may have heard that there is no capital campaign or building fund, and that is correct.
 Lyndon adds facilities and programs as enrollment demands it.
-In the last five years, Lyndon has experienced an average of 33% growth.
+In the last eight years, Lyndon has experienced an average of 26% growth.
 With that growth Lyndon moved out of its temporary facility on Highway 92, and built phase one of a new campus.
 Three years later Lyndon built Phase II.
 Phase III is just around the corner and expected to start during the 2015-2016 scholastic year.

 For more detailed information on growth and expansion plans please contact the school.